dotbitHQ/wallet-bridge/README.md

 - `customChains` (optional): Custom chains sourced from the `CustomChain` enum.
 Defaults to an empty array.
 - `customWallets` (optional): Custom wallets sourced from the `CustomWallet` enum.
 Defaults to an empty array.
 - `wagmiConfig` (Optional): Used for configuring information related to [wagmi](https://wagmi.sh/core/getting-started), of type `WagmiConfig`.
 Defaults to `undefined`.
 If you need to use [WalletConnect](https://docs.walletconnect.com), this parameter must be provided.
+- `gtag` (optional): Used to report some wallet-bridge events to Google Analytics for the purpose of tracking and analyzing user behavior.
+If you use `event`, you do not need to provide this parameter.
+- `event` (optional): If you use [nextjs-google-analytics](https://www.npmjs.com/package/nextjs-google-analytics) to report data, you can use `event` in place of `gtag` to report wallet-bridge events to Google Analytics for tracking and analyzing user behavior.
+If you use `gtag`, you do not need to provide this parameter.

 **Example**: